 Send all application materials to: firstname.lastname@example.org

-- Statement of Interest: While the statement of interest should reflect the applicant’s personality and particular interests in medicine, it should also discuss the applicant’s specific background, experience, interest, and career goals.
+- Statement of Interest: The statement of interest should be approximately 1 page and should reflect the applicant’s personality and particular interests in medical toxicology.
+It should also discuss the applicant’s specific background, experience, interest, and career goals.

-- Letters of recommendation: Letters of recommendation can be sent by email to email@example.com.
+- Letters of recommendation: One letter of recommendation is required from the applicant’s fellowship director.
+The recommendation can be emailed directly by the fellowship director to email@example.com.

 For more information contact or questions, please contact firstname.lastname@example.org.